Find the right State object to call its setState()

 In time, however, while working with Flutter, you’ll also discover accessing a State object is easier said than done frankly.
 As it stands now with Flutter, State objects aren’t so readily accessible.
 Frankly, whole frameworks like Provider and alike were created to make them readily accessible by some degree or another — all just so to call their setState() function.
 Or in the case of Provider which circumvents SetState() and calls the Element class function, markNeedsBuild().

-In my case, I’ve been using a Dart package that collects all the State objects of an app into a Map object all for ready access.
+However, I’ve been using a Dart package that collects all the State objects of an app into a Map object so they’re available for ready access.
 Of course, I love it and use it all the time — the fact I wrote the Dart package is beside the point.

-Again, a State object’s setState() function will become all-important to you when developing in Flutter, and I wrote a mixin you can attach to any State class giving you easier yet safe access to that function.
-It allows you access to a State object anywhere in your app, and if you can’t access it it’s only because it’s not there yet (not instantiated yet) and your attempt will return null.
+Again, a State object’s setState() function will become all-important to you when developing in Flutter, and I wrote a mixin you can attach to any State class to give you easy yet safe access to that function.
+It allows you access to a State object anywhere in your app, and if you can’t access it it’s only because it’s not there yet — it’s not instantiated yet.
+If that happens, your attempt will return null.
 You should know your own app — that’s on you.
 Again, it compensates for such instances by ‘failing gracefully’ with null.
 I’d suggest testing for null when appropriate.
 In fact, I’ll show you in this article circumstances where you should do that.
 The package is called, state_set, and has an extensive example app demonstrating its use.
 We’re going to review that example app here in this article.

 As always, I prefer using screenshots in my articles over gists to show concepts rather than just show code.
 I find them easier to work with frankly.
-However, you can click or tap on these screenshots to see the code in a gist or in Github.
-Further, it’s better to read this article about mobile development on your computer than on your phone.
-Besides, we program mostly on our computers — not on our phones.
-Not yet anyway.
+However, you can click or tap on their captions to see the code in a gist or in Github.
+Tap or click on the screenshots themselves to zoom in on them for a closer look.

 No Moving Pictures, No Social Media